inko-lang/inko/docs/source/getting-started/basic-types.md

 the developer implements it explicitly.
 How to do this will be covered separately.

-## Optional types

-An optional type `T` is a type that can be either `T` or `Nil`.
-The syntax for these types is `?T`, with `T` being the type name.
-For example, an optional `String` would be `?String`.

-Optional types are only valid in a few places, such as type signatures.
-How to effectively use these will be discussed separately.

 ## Self types

 The type `Self` is a special type that can be used in a few places, such as type